We're giving you the chance to win back the value of your meal - every time you dine this month!

 fish dish at portland

-What: A more upmarket sibling to Clipstone and The Quality Chop House, Portland serves high-end cooking in dressed-down surrounds but with the same emphasis on interesting but approachable wines.
+What: A more upmarket sibling to Clipstone and The Quality Chop House, Portland serves high-end cooking in dressed-down surroundings but with the same emphasis on interesting but approachable wines.
 Expect clever pairings of in-season ingredients and great-value set lunches: confit chicken wings with sweetcorn, lemon thyme and black truffle, say, or Cornish skate with baby parsnips, mussels and sea herbs.

 Where: 113 Great Portland Street, W1W 6QQ